nokia-wroclaw/innovativeproject-fantasy-battle-game/CodingGuidelines.md

 public void prop{get;set;}
 public int func()
 {
-	if(true){return 1;}
+	if(true) {return 1;}
 	else {return 2;}
 }
 ```

 ## Class/Method/Struct naming conventions

 It may appear strange, but class and method got a lot in common.
-In out project
+In our project
 we shall follow same naming conventions for all of them.

 ### Private & Protected